In February 2018, a years-old rumor about us spawned yet another low-effort, extremely inconsistent meme:

 Do the Snopes.com articles reveal a political bias?
 We reviewed a sampling of their political offerings, including some on rumors about George W. Bush, Sarah Palin and Barack Obama, and we found them to be utterly poker-faced.
 David does say that the site receives more complaints that it is too liberal than that it is too conservative.
 Nevertheless, he says, "We apply the same debunking standards to both sides."

-Although our sites have somewhat different emphases – we focus on what’s being said in political ads, speeches, interviews and debates, while Snopes.com concentrates more on such things as whether former Monkee band member Michael Nesmith’s mother was the inventor of liquid correction fluid (she was) – Snopes.com does take on some claims in the political realm.
+Although our sites have somewhat different emphases ...
+Snopes.com does take on some claims in the political realm.
 That has given us an opportunity to evaluate the Mikkelson’s work from time to time.
 We have found it solid and well-documented.
 We even link to Snopes.com when it’s appropriate rather than reinvent the wheel ourselves, which we consider high praise.

 What it tells us is that this meme makes no sense.
 Soros and the DNC are our only client?
 Are they the same entity?
 Even if you pretend that George Soros and the DNC are the same person or organization for a moment, the statement still falls apart when you consider that this claim also hinges on Facebook being a client as well.

 The Facebook part is the only other part of this meme that is somewhat true, although the rest — as you may have guessed — is not.
-We have been partnered with Facebook for more than a year, working alongside other organizations around the world to fact-check corrosive fake news and propaganda before it contributes further to ultraviolence, mass displacements, or destabilization on a global scale.
-The media partnerships, which can all be viewed here, are brokered through the Poynter Institute for Media Studies’ International Fact-checking Network, or IFCN.
-The process is transparent and accessible, and all partners are routinely monitored to ensure they abide by the same code of principles.
+We did at one time partner with Facebook, working alongside other organizations around the world to fact-check corrosive fake news and propaganda.

 A single glance at our staff page debunks the "no employees" lie.
 We are a team of highly experienced investigative journalists, as a quick search of our bylines would likely bring up.
 We have worked with local, national, and international news teams in a variety of media — and we have the awards to show for it.
 We would also like to take a moment to point out, as well, that founder David Mikkelson has now been running Snopes.com for more than twenty years, making him less of a blushing upstart and more of someone who has not just dabbled in investigative reporting, but taken an active part in shaping fact-checking into what it is today.